Safety studies in human volunteers

 Proof of concept study in patients

-ODG holds an open IND for a Proof of Concept study of oxfendazole in patients infected with the geohelminth Trichuris trichiura, an intestinal worm.
+ODG is collaborating with NIH/DMID, the Universities of Iowa and Virginia, and the Peruvian nonprofit Asociacion Benefica Prisma to conduct the first study of oxfendazole in patients infected with a Neglected Tropical Disease, Trichuris trichiura, an intestinal worm.
 In this assessor blind, randomized Phase 2 study, the efficacy of different doses of oxfendazole will be compared to the efficacy of albendazole, the currently used medication.
 Albendazole is only moderately effective in curing T. trichiura infection.
-The design of this study is given under NCT03435718 on the Clinicaltrials.gov website: https://clinicaltrials.gov/ct2/show/NCT03435718?term=oxfendazole&rank=1
+The design of this study is given under NCT04713787 on the Clinicaltrials.gov website: https://clinicaltrials.gov/ct2/show/NCT04713787?term=oxfendazole&draw=2&rank=4